 I not only use Dropbox to easily share files, but it also ends up being a nice extension drive for my desktop, with a lot of commands line tools’ config files and data being kept in dropbox to easily sync between machines and mobile devices.
 It’s handy, simple, cheap, provides versioning of files as backups, and even handles conflicts in a way I endorse (creating a second file marked conflicted copy and letting you resolve the issue.).
 Great service.
 Hard to beat.
 Worth every penny.

-Few people worry about backups until it’s too late.
-Despite me telling everyone I know when they get a computer to make sure they’re backing up (I mean, you can about the data, not the apps tor the machine really, right?), I’ve got a long list of friends who end up calling me when their machines inevitably fail.
+Few people worry about backups until it’s too late, unfortunately.
+Despite me telling everyone I know when they get a computer to make sure they’re backing up (I mean, you care about the data, not the apps or the machine really, right?), I’ve got a too-long list of friends who end up calling me when their machines inevitably fail and they are in a spot.

 I have to also admit I’ve been looking with interest at Restic simply since I like the way the developer has been talking about it, and the ease of backups, though not sure I want to bet my backups on it quite yet.
 I do like the fact its encrypted and assumes an untrustworthy storage partner (which, in my opinion, Crashplan and even Amazon S3/Glacier are.).

-Oh, and in case you’re wondering, Crashplan did save my bacon IRL from a total laptop failure (in Tonga, no less) and had me back up and working within hours when I got back to Australia and purchased a new machine.
+Oh, and in case you’re wondering, automated backups did save my bacon IRL from a total laptop failure while travelling in 2012 (in Tonga, no less) and had me back up and working within hours when I got back to Australia and purchased a new machine.

 The Clock 3